compleatang/site/_posts/2009-09-09-my-own-private-pirate-expedition.md

 ---

 layout: post
-title: My Own Private Pirate Expedition
+title: "My Own Private Pirate Expedition"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: africa
 excerpt: "I am trying to return to some modicum of consistency with respect to the exhibitionist nature of this activity."

 ---